KNMI/adaguc-server/doc/fork_server.md

 The system consists of three parts:

-- Python server: Receives HTTP/WMS requests and forwards them to the fork server.
+- Python server: Handles HTTP/WMS requests, forwards them to the fork server, and returns the response to the client.
 - Mother process (C++): A persistent process that listens for requests and manages child processes.
 - Child processes (C++): Short-lived processes created with `fork()`.
 Each child handles one request.

 The maximum number of concurrent children is limited by the environment variable `ADAGUC_NUMPARALLELPROCESSES`.

-Communication between the Python server and adaguc-server happens through a unix socket.
+Communication between the Python server and the mother process occurs via a Unix domain socket.

 # Request Lifecycle